 Pay Plan: The JCOER approved compensation adjustment.

-Continuing Staff: Those staff who are in the budget and meet the institution’s pay plan eligibility requirements.
+Continuing Staff: Those staff who meet the institution’s pay plan eligibility requirements.

 6. Policy Statement